ABOUT

 About the Founder

-A former teacher and librarian, Jamie Lewis is the co-owner of Olde Towne Book Shop in Slidell, LA.
+A former teacher and librarian, Jamie Lewis is the owner of Olde Towne Book Shop in Slidell, LA.
 Through two decades of working with children and families in educational environments, she recognizes the hurdles young readers face, the hefty expectations put on preschool-aged children, and the need for services that support and provide remedial assistance to fill the gaps that occur in traditional school reading programs.

 Though she's taught using a variety of public and private school curriculums, she finds the Montessori methodology of teaching children to be the one that most closely connects to the child, encouraging them on a path of individualized learning.
 These methods are scientifically-based and have proven successful for over a century.